 DES is launched each year at the Archaeological Research in Progress conference (ARP), organised by Archaeology Scotland and the Society of Antiquaries of Scotland.
-DES Volume 17, 2016 was launched at the ARP conference in Stirling on the 26th May 2018.
+DES Volume 18, 2017 was launched at the ARP conference in Stirling on the 26th May 2018.
 The next edition will be launched at the ARP conference in Edinburgh at the end of May 2019.

 DES is available each year to Archaeology Scotland members who choose enhanced membership.